Elir-Mahad/jokes/README.md

 ### Test criteria:

-Below is the test criteria from the emai.
+Below is the test criteria from the email.

 Under each bullet, i've attached related issues.
 - Inside each issue, you will see a list of tasks.
 - For some the tasks, i've attached external links as resources for further perusal or review.

 - Using Expo and React Navigation, build a basic app skeleton.
-Refer to issue-number-1
+Refer to [issue-number-1](https://github.com/Elir-Mahad/jokes/issues/1)

 - Add two tabs on the bottom.
 Each tabbed page can display text saying tab 1, tab2.
-Refer to issue-number-2
+Refer to [issue-number-2](https://github.com/Elir-Mahad/jokes/issues/2)

 - Add a drawer that can be accessed on the left.
-Refer to issue-number-3
+Refer to [issue-number-3](https://github.com/Elir-Mahad/jokes/issues/3)

-- There will be a button in the drawer saying "show me a joke," which will request a random joke from the endpoint here and immediately trigger a push notification to show on the device that displays the joke's setup.
+- There will be a button in the drawer saying "show me a joke," which will request a random joke from the [endpoint here](https://v2.jokeapi.dev/joke/Any) and immediately trigger a push notification to show on the device that displays the joke's setup.
 Upon clicking the notification, the drawer will close, and a new stacked page will open on top of the root tab view that displays the joke's delivery/punchline.
-Refer to issue-number-4 and issue-number-5
+Refer to [issue-number-4](https://github.com/Elir-Mahad/jokes/issues/4) and [issue-number-5](https://github.com/Elir-Mahad/jokes/issues/5)

 - Please upload your project to GitHub and share the link once completed.
-Refer to issue-number-6
+Refer to [issue-number-6](https://github.com/Elir-Mahad/jokes/issues/6)
   - Here is the link to the expo snack site :
    - To view the site, download the expo go app, and scan the qr code.